-Koopman Lumber operates 7 retail locations in Massachusetts.
-We have three full line lumber, hardware, paint, lawn and garden stores in Whitinsville, Uxbridge, and Grafton, MA, one lumber, hardware, paint, and design center in Sharon, MA, a full service paint store in Milford, MA, and a lumber yard in Hudson, MA.
+Koopman Lumber operates 8 locations in Massachusetts.
+We have three full line lumber, hardware, paint, lawn and garden stores in Whitinsville, Uxbridge, and Grafton, MA, one lumber, hardware, paint, and design center in Sharon, MA, a full service paint store in Milford, MA, and lumber yards in Hudson and Andover, MA.
 We also operate a lumber distribution center servicing the building trade.

 We offer the following departments or services at one or more locations: